 Tests conducted by Agir pour l'Environnement and WECF France in 2020

-The Federation of Beauty Companies (FEBEA) immediately reacted by way of a press release, denying the fact that manufacturers would not respect the law, but without supporting evidence.
-Biarritz Laboratories also published a press release to “categorically refute the results of this survey” (although it was conducted by the most advanced laboratory on the subject and according to methods recommended at the European and French level) and the “stigmatization of AlgaMaris® SPF50+ children’s sunscreen”.
+The Federation of Beauty Companies (FEBEA) immediately reacted by way of a press release, denying the fact that manufacturers did not respect the law, but without any supporting evidence.
+Biarritz Laboratories also published a press release to “categorically refute the results of this survey” (although it was conducted by the most advanced laboratory on the subject and according to methods recommended at the European and French level) and denounced the “stigmatization of AlgaMaris® SPF50+ children’s sunscreen”.

 The results show 21 to 54% (by number) of titanium dioxide (TiO2) particles smaller than 100 nm.

-Unfortunately, these results have not been made public outside the conferences reserved for cosmetic brands and the ANSM has never responded to AVICENN’s requests for clarification.
+Unfortunately, these results have not been made public outside the conferences reserved for cosmetic brands and ANSM has never responded to AVICENN’s requests for clarification.

 Tests conducted by UFC Que Choisir in 2017